SaiSandeepGollapudi/JavaPrepTheory/README.md

 count(): This is a terminal operation.
 Used to count elements in a current stream. distinct(): It is an intermediate operation.
 It returns the stream with distinct elements present in the current stream. sorted(): It is an intermediate operation.
 It takes a stream and returns the sorted version of the stream. reduce(): This is a terminal operation.
-Used to concatenate all the strings or add the elements. collect(): This is a terminal operation.
+Used to concatenate all the strings or add the elements.
+Syntax: reduce(0.0, (x,y)-> x+y): It will take the initial value from where to start and then we can pass the condition of what to do in that like add, max)
+collect(): This is a terminal operation.
 It Converts the stream into a collection.

 sum(): This is a terminal operation.
 Used to find the sum of a stream.